-The three-piece band behind San Mei features two electric guitars and live drums, but intricate pedalboards create an atmospheric backdrop, the perfect canvas for San Mei to float her contemplative lyrics over.
+The three-piece band behind San Mei features two electric guitars and live drums, but intricate pedalboards create an atmospheric backdrop, the perfect canvas for the front-woman to float her contemplative lyrics over.

 “You want somebody, you need somebody to love,” she sings as the blazing title track off her 2018 EP, “Heaven” gains momentum before exploding into a larger than life chorus.
 The song is sleek, packed with movement and a driving force that doesn’t stop until the final power chord rings out, leaving a shimmering blanket of synthesized sound to fade into black.

-But amidst the roaring soundscape, Hamilton weaves an emotional story of heartbreak and struggle.
+But amidst the roaring soundscape, San Mei weaves an emotional story of heartbreak and struggle.